Introduction to OEE (Overall Equipment Effectiveness)

-- Does your plant have capacity you are aware of but can’t tap into reliably?
+- Does your plant have the capacity you are aware of but can’t tap into reliably?

 - Can performance be measured comparatively across all production areas?

-- Is there a bottleneck effecting the total plant performance?
+- Is there a bottleneck affecting the total plant performance?

 What is OEE?